 In terms of investment, YPF allocated 1.214 billion dollars during the quarter, of which 75% was assigned to projects related to unconventional production, marking a significant jump from the 65% recorded in the previous quarter.

-Additionally, modernization works continue at the La Plata and Luján de Cuyo refineries, which are essential for improving the efficiency and processing capacity of the refining system.
+Additionally, modernization works continue at the La Plata and Luján de Cuyo refineries, essential for improving the efficiency and processing capacity of the refining system.